 A reading holiday should not be taken literally but on the other hand it is also important to keep in mind that the brain needs breaks.
 Therefore you need to take a lot of small breaks along the way where you think of something completely different.
 It's good to schedule the breaks when the day starts and put the alarm on so you remember to have them while you are reading.
 In that way you will avoid getting tired too quickly.
 Research shows that the brain becomes tired after more than 45 minutes of reading and the learning ability drops significantly.
 It is therefore recommended that a 20 minutes break between every 45 minute interval will improve the ability to move what you read from short-term memory to long-term memory.

 When you study for the exam and have made a thoughtful plan for your reading it is important that you don't do a lot of skip action.
 The scam of having a precise plan is that you also take the time to hold breaks and do other things.
 When you have time to read do not waste time on Facebook, TV, SMS, email, and other things.
 It is therefore a good idea to close the outside world so there are no small messages that you need to read and answer.
-When you sit and read and then get disturbed, you typically have a little back in the text and read the same again - and so you can stay on over and over again.
-Firstly it is not very productive and secondly the informations have difficulties getting stuck in your memory when you get disturbed continuously.
+When you sit and read and then get disturbed, you typically have a little backtrack in the text and read the same again - and so you can stay on over and over again.
+Firstly it is not very productive and secondly the information has difficulties of remaining in your memory when you get disturbed continuously.
 You will probably get more out of two uninterrupted hours than three hours of ongoing interference.

 We all need to clear our heads and get rid of all the frustrations about examinations.
 In this regard exercise is an incredibly good means of getting the tension out of the body.
 Exercise is available in different variants but with a little workout you get the pulse up which will benefit the feeling of being "cleansed".
 Many will probably say that they don't have time to exercise because they have to read but it's just a matter of prioritization.
 When you can see what the young people are spending time on, there is also time for half an hour's ride on a bike or a walk with the dog.

 In the reading season, the head becomes bigger and bigger while the body is forgotten and gradually declines.
 It may not be so bad but you should take a possible sleep disorder seriously.
 When you can't sleep it is likely that you have forgotten your body's needs over a long period of time.
-By following our advice, you can avoid the most sleeping problems when and go to bed with a good conscience.
+By following our advice, you can avoid the most sleeping problems and go to bed with a good conscience.
 If you are exercising you will first experience a natural fatigue and then you will have a sense of being cleansed and have the feeling that what you read has gotten stuck.
-It's a bad idea to read just until you go to sleep and do not take the books to bed.
-The sleep should be a free space where you relax and get energy for more reading.
+It's a bad idea to read just until you go to sleep and you should not take your books to bed.
+Your bed and sleeping environment should be a free space where you relax and get energy for more reading.
 Also, keep in mind that your body has inner preparedness, which means you can't go from being in the highest level of preparedness to fall into a deep sleep.
-Then stop reading on time and relax.
-Get off with a little TV or sex before you sleep.
+Therefore important to stop reading on time and relax before you sleep.

-Examination and alcohol is a bad cocktail and neither when you repeat the curriculum and when you go to the exam, it is especially good to meet up with the hangover.
-Have you been drinking too much the day before, you will not be in the brain at all to make a good exam performance.
-The same goes for when you repeat where hangovers are also detrimental to your concentration and freshness.
+Examinations and alcohol is a bad cocktail, and neither when you revise the curriculum or when you go to the exam.
+If you have you been drinking too much the day before, you will not be in the correct mental state of mind to make a good exam performance.
+The same goes for when you revise whilst having a hangover, this is also detrimental to your concentration and freshness.
 It is quite natural that adrenaline pumps in the body during an exam, and we can usually handle it.
-However, when we have carpenters, we are more vulnerable than normal which means that less time is needed before we lose control of the situation.
-Therefore, alcohol will be dull and remove some of the necessary sharpness in your exam performance.
+However, when we have hangovers, we are more vulnerable than normal which means that less time is needed before we lose control of the situation.
+Therefore, alcohol removes some of the necessary sharpness in your exam performance.
 So work better with using natural methods to handle the pressure during an exam.

-When the fear of disappointing an exam and sleep difficulty becomes too big, it may also be tempting to take a soothing pill.
-Perhaps the pill may make you sober at the moment, but in the long run it will probably weaken both your concentration and memory.
+When the fear of disappointing an exam and slack of sleep, it may also be tempting to take a calming/soothing pill.
+Perhaps the pill may make you sober up at the moment, but in the long run it will probably weaken both your concentration and memory.
 Attempts have been made with students who have taken tranquilizers and have shown that the ability to perform and remember is reduced.

 When you go for a graduation it's because you see the previous exam as a suitable challenge for your skills.
-Conversely, if you think that you are dumping or doing it badly you will probably perform well below your usual standard when you sit at the exam table.
-With a good planning and rehearsal of the curriculum, you have got a good and solid foundation for a good exam and there is absolutely no need to worry.
-You can possibly.
-Help yourself by practicing in front of the mirror.
+Conversely, if you think that you are failing or doing badly you will probably perform well below your usual standard when you sit your exam.
+With a good planning and revision of the curriculum, you have a good and solid foundation for a great exam and there is absolutely no need to worry.
+You can help yourself by practicing in front of the mirror.
 It's no wonder that media training includes exercises in front of the mirror - we are very hard at it.
 If you can manage to stand in front of the mirror and complete an exam, you are well equipped for the correct exam.
-You can also do a class test with a couple of studmates or the family.
+You can also do a class test with a couple of study mates or the family.
 You can not change what you feel but fortunately you can control what you think and do.
 Allow yourself to be optimistic and have confidence.
-Look forward to entering and showing the examiner and examiner that you are completely in control of the curriculum.
+Look forward to entering and showing the examiner that you are completely in control of the curriculum.